Florents-Tselai/spat/README.md

 Since spat only lives in shared memory (no disk persistence **yet**), data will be lost on server restart.

+## Motivation

+The goal is not to completely replace or recreate Redis within Postgres.
+Redis, however, has been proven to be (arguably) a tool that excels in the “20-80” rule:
+Most use 20% of its available functionality to support the 80% of use cases.

+I aim to provide Redis-like semantics and data structures within SQL, offering good enough functionality to support that critical 20% of use cases.
+This approach simplifies state and data sharing across queries without the need to manage a separate cache service alongside the primary database.

 ## Background

 Spat relies on the two following features of Postgres